Meth and other drug war facts

 It doesn’t take much to figure out that the War on Drugs, just as any other government program, is a very lucrative means used by bureaucrats to transfer extorted money to friends, lobbyists, and themselves.

 The United States is the world leader in terms of the percentage of people sitting in prison.
-Yes, there are more people per one hundred thousand citizens incarcerated in the US than in China, Russia, or Iran!
+Yes, there are more people per one hundred thousand citizens incarcerated in the United States than in China, Russia, or Iran!

-According to a study by the U.S. Department of Justice, of the two million Americans that are currently incarcerated, twenty-one percent of them are non-violent drug offenders.
+According to a study by the United States Department of Justice, of the two million Americans that are currently incarcerated, twenty-one percent of them are non-violent drug offenders.
 That’s about four hundred sixty-six thousand people serving time in rape rooms and mandatory labour camps without having violated anybody else’s rights.

 When you make it risky to obtain a substance you drive up its price to ridiculous levels.
 When you drive up its price you make it immensely profitable for dealers to get people hooked on drugs through free samples or even forceful inducement.
 Obviously it’s in the dealers’ best interest to keep such policies going.